coder/coder/docs/templates/concepts.md

-# Template concepts
+# Templates & Terraform

-Coder templates are written in [Terraform](https://terraform.io).
+Coder templates are written in [Terraform](https://terraform.io)-.
 All Terraform modules, resources, and properties can be provisioned by Coder.
 The Coder server essentially runs a `terraform apply` every time a workspace is created/started/stopped.

 Haven't written Terraform before?
 Check out Hashicorp's [Getting Started Guides](https://developer.hashicorp.com/terraform/tutorials).